mkatzef/comms-features/README.md

 The simulator will:
 1. Prompt you to continue if any files would be overwritten
 2. Write PCAP files for the duration of the simulation (e.g., to `./out/pcaps`)
-3. Write features from the simulation (including generating physical signals using MATLAB if requested by configuration files)
+3. Write features from the simulation (including generating physical signals using MATLAB if requested by configuration files), e.g., `samples.npy`

 The output `.pcap` files may be analyzed in standard tools such as Wireshark The output `.npy` samples can be loaded in python using `numpy.load('samples.npy', allow_pickle=True)`

+Each `samples.npy` file is collected from a single run of the feature collector (generating features from a set of pcap files).
+If samples are to be acquired from multiple locations, the feature collector must be run again with a different `sampling_config.json`.